 Housed in a historic convent, this thoughtful, well-laid-out and wheelchair-accessible museum tells the fascinating story of the Ursuline nuns’ lives and their influence in the 17th and 18th centuries.
 The sisters established North America's first school for girls in 1641, educating both Aboriginal and French students.
-Displays on convent school life are enlivened by a vast array of historic artifacts, including examples of the Ursulines' expert embroidery.
-The adjoining chapel dates from 1902 but retains some interiors from 1723.
+Displays on convent school life are enlivened by a vast array of historic artifacts, including examples of the Ursulines' gold and silver embroidery.